 And as was the case with the other local conservation areas, the conservation authority also obtained this piece of land as a gift from a man named W. E. Burton, hence the name of the place.

 The conservation area has just over a kilometre of trails, which form a loop meandering under the tall pines bordering the river.
 The trail is wide, well maintained with little elevation.
-Let’s say the place is more suitable for a leisurely stroll than a real wilderness hike.
+Let’s say the place is more suitable for a leisurely stroll than for a real wilderness hike.

 Since the conservation area is located right in the village of Russell, it is difficult to completely forget the urban environment that surrounds it.
 Still, the place offers lovely views of the river and is perfect for a short family walk (I saw a few mothers with strollers and toddlers walking there).